Medical Aid in Dying: A Winning Issue for Governor Hochul

 New York’s Medical Aid in Dying Act builds on the lessons learned in the 11 states, as well as Washington, DC, where this option is currently legal.
-How did those other bills become law?

 New Mexico Governor Michelle Lujan Grisham was reelected in 2022 after signing legislation in 2021.